Hsinats/hsinats.github.io/README.md

 # About Me

-I am PhD chemist and nanotechnologist that brings the scientific method to all areas of my life.
+I am PhD chemist and nanotechnologist that brings my love of data and the scientific method to all areas of my life.

 # Interests